mhahnFr/LeakSanitizer/documentation/Behaviour.md

-# Behaviour
+<h1 style="text-align: center">Behavior</h1>

-The LeakSanitizer allows you to adjust its behaviour using a set of environment variables.
+The LeakSanitizer allows you to adjust its behavior using a set of environment variables.

-## Environment variables
+<h2 style="text-align: center">Environment variables</h2>

 ### `LSAN_HUMAN_PRINT`
 Indicates whether to print in a human-readable format.